openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

 $ ls roles/
 dymurray.memcached_operator_role Memcached
 ```
-# Delete generated scaffolding role
+# Delete generated scaffolding Role
 `rm -rf ./roles/Memcached`{{execute}}

-This role provides the user with a variable `size` which is an integer to
+This Role provides the user with a variable `size` which is an integer to
 control the number of replicas to create.
 You can find the default for this
-variable in the role defaults:
+variable in the Role defaults:

 ```
 $ cat roles/dymurray.memcached_operator_role/defaults/main.yml